airbytehq/airbyte/docs/snowflake-native-apps/linkedin-ads.md

 time.
 In the event that your sync runs longer than one hour, a new sync will start at the next available time.

 ### Manual Syncs
-In addition to scheduled syncs, you can also configure a connection only sync data on-demand by setting "Replication Frequency" to
+In addition to scheduled syncs, you can also configure a connection to only sync data on-demand by setting "Replication Frequency" to
 `MANUAL`.
 After creating a connection, from the `Connections List` page, you can use the "Sync Now" button to trigger a sync of your API data to your Snowflake database.
 You can also use this button to manually trigger connections that sync according to a schedule.
-If there is already a sync in progress, this button will be greyed out.
+If there is already a sync in progress, this button will be disabled.

 ### Sync History
 From the `Connections List` page, you can view information about past syncs for each connection to determine when your